‘Real Housewives Of New York’ Canceled? Why Season 9 Could Be The Last

 A post shared by Luann D'Agostino (@countessluann) on

 According to The Hollywood Gossip, Frankel manages to stir up some drama at the wedding.
 In a promo trailer for the new season of the Real Housewives of New York, Frankel is featured telling de Lesseps that it’s a big mistake tying the knot with Tom D’Agostino.
-As fans will recall, Frankel tried to warn de Lesseps about D’Agostino last season and dropped a major bombshell that he cheated on her just before their engagement.
+As fans will recall, Frankel tried to warn de Lesseps about D’Agostino last season and dropped a major bombshell that he cheated on her just prior to their engagement.

 To make matters worse, the ratings for the Real Housewives of New York have been slowly declining over the years.
 This is due, in part, because fans don’t view the cast members as interesting, especially when compared to other cities.
 Of course, when compared to the other locations in the franchise, RHONY isn’t doing that bad.
 This doesn’t mean the series is exempt from a possible cancellation, but it certainly gives it a better chance of continuing.